Eric Green (tight end)

-Bernard Eric Green (born June 22, 1967, in Savannah, Georgia) is an American former professional football player who was a tight end in the National Football League (NFL).
-He was selected by the Pittsburgh Steelers in the first round (21st overall) of the 1990 NFL Draft.
+Bernard Eric Green (born June 22, 1967) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the first round (21st overall) of the 1990 NFL draft.
 Green was a two-time Pro Bowl selection for the Steelers in 1993 and 1994.

 Professional career

 Green played in 10 NFL seasons from 1990 to 1999 for the Steelers, the Miami Dolphins, the Baltimore Ravens, and the New York Jets.